What is Domestic Abuse?

 Domestic Abuse occurs across all communities regardless of social class, gender, family income, age, sexuality, religion, ethnic or racial background and mental or physical ability.

-As well as physical and sexual violence, Domestic Abuse can involve a wide range of abusive and controlling behaviour, including threats, harassment, financial control and emotional abuse.
+As well as physical and sexual violence, Domestic Abuse can involve a wide range of abusive and controlling behaviour, including threats, harassment, financial control, coercive control and emotional abuse.
 It arises from a misuse of power and exercise of control by one person over another.

 Every minute in the UK, the Police receive a call from the public for assistance for domestic violence.
 This leads to police receiving an estimated 1,300 calls each day or over 570,000 each year.
 (Stanko, 2000).

 Although every situation is unique, there are common factors that link the experience of an abusive relationship.
 Acknowledging these factors is an important step in preventing and stopping the abuse.